Absorberend/Interactive-pricing-component/README.md

 View my solution at: https://master--delicate-granita-d3b952.netlify.app/

 Feedback is welcome!
-Especially the JavaScript 😁
+Especially about JavaScript 😁